ropensci-archive/launchboat/README.md

 To-dos:

  - Move R code into **pkgreviewer** so script is minimal
+ - Do everything in temp directories so it doesn't matter where you run it and avoid need for file mounting unless desired.
- - Lots more.
+ - Lots more

-Try it now with
+Try it now in a package directory with

-     docker run -v "$(pwd):/home/rstudio/pkg" noamross/launchboat pkgtest.R GITHUB_URL
+     docker run -v "$(pwd):/home/rstudio/pkg" noamross/launchboat

-It will make a an `ro-test` directory in the working directory with outputs.
+It should make a an `ro-test` subdirectory with outputs.